Nissan Skyline GT-R: Motorsports

 No other GT-R race victories escaped controversy.
 At the 1990 Macau Grand Prix Guia touring car race, the factory-backed R32, driven by Masahiro Hasemi, led the race from start to finish.
 The following year, officials forced the car to carry a weight penalty of 140 kg.
 That year, it was also up against the more competitive DTM BMW M3 and Mercedes-Benz 190E 2.5–16 Evolution II.
 A disgruntled Hasemi took fourth place.
 For the following and final year, the weight penalty was reduced, and works-backed Hasemi returned with another privateer R32.
 The privateer crashed, and Hasemi retired with engine failure.

 In the UK, Andy Middlehurst took the Nissan Skyline GT-R (R32) to two consecutive championship wins in the National Saloon Car Cup.
 Other championship titles include the 1991 Australian Touring Car Championship (Jim Richards), the 1991 Australian Endurance Championship (Mark Gibbs & Rowan Onslow), the 1991 Australian Manufacturers' Championship, the 1992 Australian Touring Car Championship (Mark Skaife) and the 1993 Spanish Touring Car Championship.

 Janspeed provided three cars to race in Europe.
 One car to run for Andy Middlehurst in the UK in the National Touring Car Series.

 In 1990 they entered three cars in the SPA-Francorchamps 24 hours.
 They managed a tremendous finish of one, two and three in class.

 Three cars were entered to run in the SPA 24 hours in which it finished first and second in its class (Group N) in 1991.
 A GT-R Group A car also took first overall.

 In 1992 they finished second in Group N with the Group A entry retiring due to a pit fire.

 Janspeed also ran a GT-R in the Spanish Touring Car Championship (CET).
 This car won the championship driven by Luis Pérez-Sala.

 Akira Kameyama has taken the GT-R to the Pikes Peak International Hillclimb race on three occasion winning in each Open Class for production cars he entered, one in 1993 with the R32, another in 1996 with the R33 and again in 1998.
 For the following year, Rhys Millen took an R33 Skyline GT-R to win the High-Performance Showroom Stock category.

-The GT-R debuted in the US at 1994 Rolex 24 Hours of Daytona.
-Nismo entered a sole Group A specification R32 for the GTU category.
-This car was so fast in the infield section in the first practice that the competition colluded to have restrictors fitted.
-The team was not allowed to run again until they fitted them.
-They eventually finished 20th.
-NISSAN was probably not too upset as they did not import the GT-R model to the USA.
-However, they did sell the 300ZX and it was one of those that won.
+The GT-R made its racing debut in the US at the 1994 Rolex 24 Hours of Daytona.
+Nismo entered an R32 that had raced in the Japanese Touring Car Championship in 1993, for the GTU class of the 1994 Daytona race.
+It finished 20th overall and 10th in the GTU class.
+The car is currently a part of Nissan's Heritage Collection.